Hepatitis B (also called Hep B or HBV) is a virus that affects the liver. A safe and effective vaccine can protect you from getting Hepatitis B.

 Are there any symptoms?

-Symptoms can include; flu-like symptoms, sickness, vomiting, not feeling like eating, aches, pains, tiredness, dark urine, yellow skin and eyes (jaundice)
+Symptoms can include fever, vomiting, joint pain, tiredness, not wanting to eat, dark urine, yellow skin and eyes (jaundice).

 How do you catch Hepatitis B?

 Hepatitis B is passed through sexual fluids and blood.
 If you haven’t been vaccinated, you can catch Hepatitis B by having oral, vaginal or anal sex with someone who has it.
 Small amounts of blood on a shared toothbrush, razor, or non-sterile needle (used for tattooing, body piercing, or injecting drugs) can pass it too.
 Hepatitis B is also commonly passed on during birth, from the infected pregnant person to their baby.
 Remember, you don’t get Hepatitis B by touching, hugging, kissing, or sharing food with someone who has it.